swiftmailer/swiftmailer/doc/messages.rst

     .. code-block:: php

-        //Using setCc() to set all recipients in one go
+        // Using setCc() to set all recipients in one go
         $message->setCc(array(
           'person1@example.org',
           'person2@otherdomain.org' => 'Person 2 Name',